MissVeronica/um-promote-users-role/README.md

 2. Version 1.1.0 Code update to avoid a PHP Warning.
 3. Version 1.2.0 Update for UM 2.6.7
 4. Version 2.0.0 Rewrite for UM 2.6.7
+5. Version 2.1.0 Additional Role test and tested for UM 2.6.8

 ## Error messages
 1. This is not possible for security reasons.